North Carolina Transportation Museum: Events

 The museum hosts a number of annual events and some one-time railroading events that bring rail fans from across the country.
 In 2012, the Bob Julian Roundhouse was the stage for all 20 of Norfolk Southern's Heritage locomotives during a two-day photographic event.
 In 2014, the museum hosted Streamliners at Spencer, with notable 1930s - 1950s era locomotives gathered around the Bob Julian Roundhouse turntable for a four-day event.
 Streamliners at Spencer included the No. 611 steam locomotive, visiting from the Virginia Museum of Transportation.
-This notable locomotive remained in Spencer for repair and restoration work to allow it to once again pull passenger excursions across the southeast.
+This notable locomotive remained in Spencer for repair and restoration work to allow it to once again pull passenger excursions across the southeast.In August 2026, the museum hosted the America 250 Locomotive Celebration, gathering notable locomotives painted for the U.S. Semiquincentennial for a three-day event.

 Annual events include Day Out With Thomas, the Polar Express, Fire Truck Show, Automobile shows, A Tractor Show, the Harvest Festival, the Easter Bunny Express, Valentine Wine and Dine trains, and the new Brew and Choo Beer Train.
 The NCTM is also host to Boy Scout Rail Camp, which allows for Boy Scouts and Leaders to camp out on the historic facility and earn the railroading merit badge.
 It is the largest railroad related scouting event in the nation.